zillioxmatthewprojects-ops/Bus_Route_ML/README.md

 4. Run Label: name of file if multiple need to ne created

 ===World===
-This is the world creation section.
-Currently it covers vehicle type, routes, state, and riders.
+This section of code the world building as the foundation for the data creation.
+This covers vehicle type, routes, state, ridership, and weights for each.
 These are based on a random number generator, paired with weights to skew the data depending on a few factors.
-The names, route-to-state pairs, and weights can each be adjusted independently to add more vehicle types, routes, or states, rearrange existing ones, or change the weights — producing a different dataset from the same underlying structure.
+The names, route-to-state pairs, and weights can each be adjusted independently to add more vehicle types, routes, or states, rearrange existing ones, or change the weights to produce a different dataset from the same underlying structure.

 Entities: States
 Routes: States with routes associated
 Vehicle: Types - Standard, HellCat, Mini, Volt
 Vehicle Multiplier:
-Vehicle Capacity: Limit on the number of riders per vehicle type

-Vehicle weights by tier: assigned weight for each route.
+Vehicle Capacity: Limit on the number of riders per vehicle type Vehicle weights by tier: assigned weight for each route.

 Each vehicle type is assigned a weight per route tier (busy, moderate, quiet).
 Busy routes are weighted toward larger buses, quiet routes toward smaller ones.
 This creates a learnable relationship between route volume and vehicle type which lets the dataset intentionally include oversized-bus inefficiencies for a ML analysis or analyst to catch.

 Route Multiplier: